OutpostUniverse/op2ext/ReadMe.txt

 Vol files must be loaded into Outpost 2 before the game initializes.
 A module should accomplish this by adding vol files to Outpost 2 within the function mod_init/InitMod by calling AddVolToList.
 Alternatively, the addon directory or simply placing vol files in the Console Module's directory will load them automatically.

-Outpost 2 only supports 31 vol files.
-If loading more than 31 vol files is requested, op2ext will not load any vol file past 31 and will warn the user on which vol files were not loaded.
+Outpost 2 only supports 30 vol files.
+If loading more than 30 vol files is requested, op2ext will not load any vol file past 30 and will warn the user on which vol files were not loaded.
 Outpost 2 will continue to load, but depending on what data was contained in the discarded vol file(s), the program may or may not be able to function normally.

+Order of vol file precedence is below:

+ - vol files loaded through ART_PATH via a Console Module. (loose vol files in root directory of console module)
+ - vol files in ./Addon directory
+ - vol files specified in console module's DLL (if DLL exists)
+ - vol files specified in ini module DLLs
+ - vol files in the root directory of Outpost 2

 Change Log